Street Scene (opera): Production history

-After a tryout in Philadelphia, revisions were made, and Street Scene opened on Broadway at the Adelphi Theatre on January 9, 1947.
+After a tryout in Philadelphia at the Shubert Theatre, which opened Monday, December 16, 1946, revisions were made, and Street Scene opened on Broadway at the Adelphi Theatre on January 9, 1947.
 It closed on May 17, 1947, after 148 performances, experiencing high running costs.
 The production was directed by Charles Friedman, with choreography by Anna Sokolow, and produced by Dwight Deere Wiman and the Playwrights' Company (Maxwell Anderson; S. N. Behrman; Elmer Rice; Robert E. Sherwood; Sidney Howard).
 Scenic and lighting design were by Jo Mielziner; costume design was by Lucinda Ballard.
 The production starred Anne Jeffreys as Rose Maurrant, Polyna Stoska as Anna Maurrant, Norman Cordon as Frank Maurrant, Brian Sullivan as Sam Kaplan, Hope Emerson as Emma Jones, Sheila Bond as Mae Jones, and Danny Daniels as Dick McGann.
 Weill received the inaugural Tony Award for Best Original Score, and Ballard received the 1947 Tony Award for Best Costume Design, competing with other strong musicals that year, notably Finian's Rainbow by Burton Lane and Brigadoon by Frederick Loewe.
 The New York City Opera revived Street Scene several times, notably in 1959, 1979, and 1990.